Agnish1234/Future-Proofing-Solar-Energy/README.md

 Unlike traditional site‑suitability studies that rely only on current climate data, this work explicitly accounts for **climate‑induced changes in irradiance and temperature**, helping energy planners, policymakers, and investors make long‑term, resilient decisions.

-The analysis is demonstrated on a **realistic synthetic dataset** for a region in eastern India (22–24°N, 88–90°E), but the code is modular and ready to be applied to real data from sources like WorldClim, NASA POWER, or the Global Solar Atlas.
+The study is demonstrated on a **realistic Test data** for a region in eastern India (22–24°N, 88–90°E), but the code is modular and ready to be applied to real data from sources like WorldClim, NASA POWER, or the Global Solar Atlas.

 ---

-##  Key Findings (In Plain English)
+##  Key Findings:

 - **Climate change will alter solar suitability.** The difference between today and 2050 is statistically significant (p < 0.001).
 Some sunny places today will become too cloudy or too hot.
 - **Sunlight is king, but heat matters.** Irradiance explains ~90% of suitability, but temperature is a close second.
 The best spots have **high sun AND moderate temperatures**.